core-go/sql/README.md

-# sql
+# SQL
-- It is the library to work with "database/sql" of GO SDK to offer some advantages:
+It is the library to work with "database/sql" of GO SDK to offer some advantages:
 #### Simplified Database Operations
 - Simplify common database operations, such as CRUD (Create, Read, Update, Delete) operations, transactions, and batch processing, by providing high-level abstractions and utilities.
+  - The sample is at [go-sql-sample](https://github.com/source-code-template/go-sql-sample).
 #### Compatibility and Flexibility
 - It is compatible with various SQL databases such as [Postgres](github.com/lib/pq), [My SQL](github.com/go-sql-driver/mysql), [MS SQL](https://github.com/denisenkom/go-mssqldb), [Oracle](https://github.com/godror/godror), [SQLite](https://github.com/mattn/go-sqlite3), offer flexibility in terms of database driver selection, and query building capabilities.
 #### Performance Optimizations